 The moon’s surface also shapes the shadow, called the umbra, that races across the path of totality: Sunlight peeks through valleys and around mountains, adding edges to the umbra.
 These edges warp even more as they pass over Earth’s own mountain ranges.
 Visualizers used data from NASA’s Lunar Reconnaissance Orbiter, or LRO, coupled with NASA topographical data of Earth, to precisely map the upcoming eclipse in unprecedented detail.
 This work shows the umbral shape varies with time, and is not simply an ellipse, but an irregular polygon with slightly curved edges.

-LRO is currently at the moon gathering data and revolutionizing our understanding of Earth’s nearest celestial neighbor.
+LRO is currently on the moon gathering data and revolutionizing our understanding of Earth’s nearest celestial neighbor.
 Knowing the shape of Earth and the moon plays a big part in accurately predicting the umbra’s shape as it falls on Earth, come August 21.

 SDO will see its partial eclipse in space just after the total eclipse exits the United States.